CompE, EE, and upperclass PR-ENGIN majors with CMPSYS or ELECTRICAL subplans

 Important Notice: Everyone has a "service indicator (code-RAC)" on their SPIRE accounts, which prevents enrollment, and which can be removed only by meeting with an advisor and having the advisor turn in a signed Course Selection Form.

 Step 1: Getting Started - Download your registration paperwork (a fillable Curriculum Worksheet and a fillable Course Selection Form), which are located on our ECE website under Forms & Documents.
-Your advisor will contact you to schedule an advising appointment and to discuss options for how the advising will take place [in person, email, phone, or online conferencing application such as Zoom, Skype, etc.].
-If you do not receive an email from your advisor before Monday, October 25, contact Ms. Barbara Hastings (email@example.com) for assistance.
+You also need to sign up for an appointment with your faculty advisor, most likely using UMass Apps.
+Your advisor should either send you a link for scheduling an appointment or provide an alternative format for scheduling.
+If you do not receive an email from your advisor before Friday, March 25, contact Prof. Leonard (firstname.lastname@example.org) for assistance.

 Step 5.
-After your SPIRE Access Period Begins - Sign up for Spring 2022 classes beginning on the date and time of your Enrollment Appointment, as shown on your Student Center page on SPIRE.
+After your SPIRE Access Period Begins - Sign up for Fall 2022 classes beginning on the date and time of your Enrollment Appointment, as shown on your Student Center page in SPIRE.

 Requirements for Admission to the CompE or EE Major: